Yaswanth-C/RapidQ/README.md

 ----------
 ### Motivation
 Simply put - I just wanted to see if I could do it.  <br>
-This was part of my hobby project that somehow became a package &#x1F917;<br>
+This was part of my hobby project that somehow became a package. <br>
 Understanding how packages like `celery` and `dramatiq` works internally was a challenge I faced.
 I wanted a package that is understandable and simple.<br>

 ----------